 The Australian Government’s Proposed Social Media Ban

-The Australian government is advancing a new law that would ban social media access for children under 16.
+The Australian government is moving forward with a new law that would ban social media access for children under 16.
 The law, described as “world-leading,” targets platforms like Snapchat, TikTok, Instagram, Facebook, Reddit, and X (formerly Twitter).
 If passed, the legislation would hold social media companies accountable, with fines of up to 50 million Australian dollars ($32 million) for failing to stop children from using their services.

-The government has not mandated specific solutions but expects platforms to implement age verification systems.
-While privacy concerns surrounding this approach are being addressed, critics argue that the law is being rushed for political reasons, with some fearing it may drive underage users into more dangerous, unregulated parts of the internet.
-However, supporters contend that even if the law saves just one life, it will be worth it.
+While specific solutions are not mandated, the government expects platforms to implement age verification systems.
+Privacy concerns are being addressed, but critics argue that the law may be rushed for political reasons.
+Some fear it will drive underage users into unregulated, more dangerous parts of the internet.
+Nonetheless, supporters argue that even if the law saves just one life, it will be worth it.

 The Tragic Impact of Online Bullying

-The urgency of this legislation is underscored by a string of recent suicides among children linked to online bullying.
+This legislation is fueled by a tragic string of recent suicides among children linked to online bullying.
 In September, 12-year-old Charlotte O’Brien died by suicide, followed by Ella Catley-Crawford, who was also 12.
 Both girls had allegedly been targeted by bullies on Snapchat.
 In Ella’s case, she was tricked by online bullies posing as someone else and had private videos shared without her consent.
-Her family created a GoFundMe campaign that included the message, “SOCIAL MEDIA BULLYING IS REAL.”
+Her family created a GoFundMe campaign with the message, “SOCIAL MEDIA BULLYING IS REAL.”

 Charlotte’s parents, Matthew Howard and Kelly O’Brien, have since joined a growing movement to raise the minimum age for social media use from 13 to 16.
-They presented a petition with 124,000 signatures to the Australian Prime Minister, urging the government to act.
+They presented a petition with 124,000 signatures to the Australian Prime Minister, urging action.
 “No parent should have to go through what we’ve been through,” said Matthew in a video shared with CNN.

 A Rare Political Consensus